zeek/zeek-docs/doc/scripts/base/frameworks/analyzer/main.zeek.rst

    specific analyzer.

-   :tag: The tag of the analyzer.
+   :param tag: The tag of the analyzer.

    :returns: The set of ports.